realfishsam/bnbPlants/README.md

 ## Run

-Run `node bnbPlants_bot.js` in a terminal, then power up the Raspberry Pi Pico.
+Run `node bnbPlants_bot.js` in a terminal, then power up the Raspberry Pi Pico, with main.py.
 That's it!

 # Introduction